 If you are using SPSS to analyze your data, there is an easier way to calculate this coefficient.
 The advantage of this approach is that it also produces a confidence interval on our estimate.

-The procedure that we want is the Reliability procedure, which is an old procedure in SPSS that has not been rewritten (at least in version 10) to use the more modern display of output.
-However it can be invoked from the menu structure.
+The procedure that we want is the Reliability procedure, which is an old procedure in SPSS.
+In Version 21 that procedure can be found under Analyse/Scale/Reliability.

-First chose Analysis/Scale/Reliability Analysis from the menu.
+First chose that procedure from the menu.
 That will produce the following dialog box.

-Notice that I have included the two variables (Partner1 and Partner2).
+Notice that I have included the two variables (Part1 and Part2).
 You next need to click on the Statistics box, which will give you

 Here I have selected the intraclass correlation coefficient, and then selected the One-Way Random model.
 (That is important--you don't want to take the default option.)